-Located at the Wilshire Center in Westwood, the Collections Office (CO) provide counselors to assist students in understanding and managing their campus-based student loans throughout repayment.
+The Collections Office (CO) provide counselors to assist students in understanding and managing their campus-based student loans throughout repayment.

 Students who have entered repayment on their student loans can contact their counselor at the Collections Office to discuss deferments, consolidations, repayment plans and any other issues pertaining to Perkins Loans, Regents Loans, and Health Professions or Nursing Loans.